complete-dope/complete-dope.github.io/_posts/2025-01-06-Learning-vue.md

 The `template` remains the same, only the part inside the `script` tag is different and we make it cleaner

-Using `ref` to make it them reactive
+Using `ref` to make it them reactive, and to use the variable defined in the ref we need to use the .value on them and then we need to do the things on that value ...

 Instead of data() and methods, here we use setup()